-Today we are going to show you how we adapted Uno Card Game for our toddler and came up with several very simple learning ideas with only this card game.
+Today we are going to show you how we adapted Uno Card Game for our toddler and came up with several very simple learning ideas with only UNO cards.
 We used them to learn colors, numbers and few simplified versions of this game were used to teach toddler basic rules like taking turns.

-3. A little bit more enhanced: Sorting by both color and number.
-Age 3+
+A little bit more enhanced: Sorting by both color and number.

-5. Simplified card game version 2: Play it as Black Jack.
-Just add another card from the deck (totally different as others) as a Black Jack.
-Age 3+
+Simplified card game version 2: Play it as Black Jack.
+Just add another card from the deck (totally different than others) as a Black Jack.